emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-How-Time-Leaks-Secrets.md

     return True
   return False
 ```
-At first glance, this looks harmless, but in reality this program is a key candidate for a timing leak.
+At first glance, this looks harmless, but in reality, this program is a key candidate for a timing leak.
 Why?
 Python's ``==`` operator compares two strings character by character and returns as soon as it finds a mismatch.
-Thus, each additional correct character in the guess forces one more comparison step (and a tiny, microsecond delay) before the function returns.
-Over many measurements, these delays add up into a clear timing signal.
+Thus, each additional correct character in the guess forces one more comparison step (and a tiny microsecond delay) before the function returns.
+Over many measurements, these delays accumulate to form a clear timing signal.

 ### 1.5.
 But Wait… How Does the Attacker Even Know This Exists?
-Attackers don't need insider knowledge; rather, they rely on straightforward reconnaissance to pinpoint vulnerable comparisons.
-The attacker will likely start by locating a site's password-validation logic through exploring the application’s login form or API documentation, hunting for endpoints like ``POST /login``.
+Attackers don't need insider knowledge; instead, they rely on straightforward reconnaissance to pinpoint vulnerable comparisons.
+The attacker will likely start by locating a site's password-validation logic by exploring the application's login form or API documentation and searching for endpoints such as ``POST /login``.
 Submitting a few blatantly invalid credentials and receiving an error message such as “401 Unauthorized” might confirm they have hit the right spot.
 Further, clues in server banners, default error pages, or even the names of cookies and CSRF tokens can hint toward the backend framework.
 With that lead, the attacker may perform a handful of manual tests.
 For example, sending ``"A"``, ``"AA"``, and ``"AAA"`` as passwords wrapped in a simple time curl command.
 Even amidst normal network noise, if they notice a slight trend that longer prefixes yield marginally longer response times, they’re ready to dive into systematic timing measurement to extract the full password, character by character.

 ### 2. Measuring Delays